-Jean-Paul Nyoma is a self-taught inventor from Cameroon who is best known for having conceived an energy accumulator in 2005.
-Despite the fact that he dropped out of school in grade 7, Jean-Paul Nyoma has nonetheless become an inventor.
-It must be said that he was passionate about electronics well before dropping out of school.
-Nonetheless, Jean-Paul Nyoma got an "informal" training in automobile electricity.
+Jean-Paul Nyoma is a self-taught inventor from Cameroon who is best known for having conceived and manufactured an energy accumulator.
+Although he dropped out of school, he managed to receive informal training in automotive electricity.

 He conceived the idea of designing an energy accumulator in 2004 when Yaoundé experienced several outages (blackouts).
 In 2005, he manufactured the device from scrap, and, since then, has continuously improved it through several other models.

 These energy accumulators, once fully charged, can power several devices like computers, spotlights, TV sets, etc. for up to 10 hours!
 They can accumulate energy in three ways: from solar panels (photovoltaic), a car’s engine or an electricity source.